ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 After you deploy and verify your {{site.data.keyword.scale_short}} cluster, you [deploy your {{site.data.keyword.spectrum_full_notm}} cluster](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-deploy-architecture&interface=ui).

 1. During the LSF cluster creation, use the Storage Scale VPC.
-Under the `vpc_name` parameter, provide the name of the VPC to be created through the scale cluster.
+Under the `vpc_name` parameter, provide the name of the VPC created through the scale cluster.

-2. Create the LSF management node or compute worker nodes using the compute subnets from the Storage Scale cluster.
+2. To create the LSF management node and compute worker nodes use the compute subnets (comp-pvt-1) from the Storage Scale cluster.
 Under the `cluster_subnet_ids` parameter, provide the compute subnet ID for the cluster.

-3. To create the bastion and login nodes on the LSF, you should create a new subnet under the Scale VPC cluster even though there are existing subnets under the Scale VPC (proto-pvt-1 and stg-pvt-1).
-It is highly advised to create a new subnet.
-This approach ensures that the bastion and login node do not have a direct access to the Storage Scale nodes, which aligns with the planned architecture. {: #Step-3}
+3. To create the bastion and login nodes on the LSF, you should create a new subnet under the Scale VPC cluster.
+Even though there are two existing subnets under the Scale VPC (proto-pvt-1 and stg-pvt-1), it is advised to create a new subnet.
+This approach ensures that the bastion and login node do not have a direct access to the Storage Scale nodes, which aligns with the planned architecture.

 4. Provide the existing custom resolver ID under the `dns_custom_resolver_id` parameter.
 Since a custom resolver ID was already created under the Scale VPC, failing to provide this details will cause the LSF deployment to fail.